crowdrec/idomaar/usage-http.md

-# Idomaar HTTP Interface Usage
+# Python HTTP Interface Usage

 ## Introduction
-This template aims to make it easy to evaluate recommendation algorithms using a simple HTTP REST interface.
+This template aims to make it easy to evaluate recommendation algorithms using a simple HTTP REST interface written in Python.

 ## Installation
-Follow the steps in **Installation** section of [usage.md](usage.md) for basic installation instructions.
+Follow the steps in **Installation** section of [usage.md](usage.md#installation) for basic installation instructions.

 ## Using the HTTP template
 To let Idomaar evaluate your own recommendation algorithm using HTTP as transport protocol between the orchestrator and the computing environment, you have to let the server know how to fetch recommendations from your algorithm.